bagrad007/fetch-take-home/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# fetch take home project

+This is a take home project I was sent by the company fetch!
+There isn't a whole lot to running the app locally,

 ## Available Scripts